AWS security best practices for protecting your cloud infrastructure

 Real-world AWS security enhancements

-Implementing AWS security best practices goes beyond compliance—it strengthens data protection, cost efficiency, and system reliability.
+Implementing AWS security best practices goes beyond compliance.
+It strengthens data protection, cost efficiency, and system reliability.

 Take, for example, the case of Asociația TechSoup, a non-profit organization.
 After a Well-Architected Framework Review and remediation, they cut down AWS costs by 50% while improving security.